 Of course, you will have to stir it to have the tea and milk mixed together.

-Anyway, no matter whether you try to DIY a vegan Matcha latte, or one made with whole milk and honey, if you follow this simple recipe, I’m sure that you’ll be greatly satisfied with your iced refreshing beverage.
+Anyway, no matter whether you try to DIY a vegan Matcha latte, or one with whole milk and honey, if you follow this simple recipe, I’m sure that you’ll be greatly satisfied with your iced refreshing beverage.

 Related: